 Assemble annual reports for activities under this Agreement by March 31 for the previous calendar year.
-Reports will include results of compliance monitoring, effectiveness monitoring, challenges noted during implementation or administration, adaptive management triggers observed, and the number of Partners participating through Certificates of Inclusion and the total acres of managed adopted acres and total lands enrolled under this Agreement by county or state (in the case of conservation measures applied programmatically, or system-wide).
+Reports will include results of compliance monitoring, effectiveness monitoring, challenges noted during implementation or administration, adaptive management triggers observed, and the number of Partners participating through Certificates of Inclusion and the total acres of managed adopted acres and total lands enrolled under this Agreement by county or in the case of conservation measures applied programmatically or system-wide, by state.